dccarter/cstar/docs/docs.md

 * Initializer for `const` variables is required
 * Variable type is optional, if not specified, it will be inferred from
     * initializer if provided
-    * first assignment (variable can not be used before assignment)
+    * first assignment (variable cannot be used before assignment)
 * Multiple variable declarations supported

 ```c